PCP CAR FINANCE

 How Long is a PCP Contract?

 There’s no hard and fast rule for how long a PCP deal can last.
 It’s really at the lender’s discretion.
 However, you can typically expect two to five years contract lengths.
-The shorter the finance agreement, the higher the monthly payments will cost you – but the quicker you can swap the car for something new.
+The shorter the finance agreement, the higher the monthly payments will cost – but the quicker you can swap the car for something new.

 What Happens at the End of a PCP Deal?